Skip to main content

 Pronouns

-Pronouns are how you refer to someone if you are not using their name.
-For example: "Nadia aced her exam."
-Pronouns are a way we portray our identities, so when someone ask you to use particular pronouns, they’re asking for you to respect their identity.
-If someone tells you their pronouns, use them!
+Pronouns are a key aspect of this recognition.
+They are the words we use to refer to someone instead of their name.
+For example: “Nadia aced her exam.”
+Pronouns express our identities, so when someone asks you to use specific pronouns, they are asking you to respect their identity.
+If you someone shared their pronouns with you, use them.
 If you don’t know someone’s pronouns, don’t assume.
-Until you learn someone’s pronouns, use their name or gender-neutral pronouns, like “they.”
+Until you learn their pronouns, use their name or gender-neutral pronouns like “they.”

 Examples